 You do not have to be a BSH Member to receive an Abstract Scholarship, however BSH Members benefit from a higher maximum funding cap.

-The ASM Travel Scholarships support students, LMIC residents, those in training and associated health professionals.
+The ASM Travel Scholarships support nurses, physician associates, students, LMIC residents, doctors and scientists in training and allied health professionals.
 We particularly encourage applications from those representing their departments who will cascade the knowledge to others in their institutions, especially nurse practitioners, clinical scientists, biomedical scientists, academic scientists and PhD students.

 Travel Scholarships are distributed on a first-come, first-served basis until the fund is depleted.
 Successful applicants will receive a code to use at registration that will cover the cost of conference registration.
 Any other expenses (travel and accommodation) will be reimbursed after the conference, up to the value requested at application.
 See "What the scholarship covers" for more information.

 Maximum values BSH Members